ENGMohamedMustafa/Computer-Vision-/License Plate Detection/README.md

-# License Plate Detection 🚘
+# 🚗 License Plate Detection & Recognition

-A simple computer vision project for detecting vehicle license plates using image processing techniques with OpenCV.
+An advanced AI-powered web application for detecting and recognizing vehicle license plates using YOLOv8 and EasyOCR, all wrapped in a user-friendly Streamlit interface.

+---

-## 📌 Overview
+## 🔍 Overview

-This project demonstrates how to detect and isolate license plates from images of vehicles using classical image processing methods.
-The goal is to highlight the license plate region in a given image.

-## 🧠 Techniques Used

-- Grayscale conversion
-- Gaussian Blur
-- Edge detection (Canny)
+This project performs automatic detection of vehicles and their license plates from uploaded images.
+It uses:
+## 🎯 Features

-- Contour detection
+- ✅ Real-time detection of vehicles in images using YOLOv8
-- Bounding box drawing
+- 🔍 Localization of license plate regions within detected vehicles
+- 🧠 OCR-based recognition using EasyOCR
+- 💻 Interactive web interface built with Streamlit
+- 🛠️ Fully modular and readable code with extensibility in mind
+- 📷 Supports JPG, PNG, and WebP image formats
 ## 🖥️ Demo

 ### Original Image: